Another Air NZ flight added to locations of interest as high-risk

+A positive Covid case or cases were at the Milford location on Thursday last week between 4.30pm and 11.15pm and on the Friday from 4.30pm to 12.30am on Saturday.

+Anyone at this location during these specified times must self-isolate and test immediately.

-A service station, a art gallery and a mini-putt in Hamilton are among the latest locations of interest to be added this afternoon by the Ministry of Health.
+Meanwhile, a service station, an art gallery and a mini-putt in Hamilton are among the latest locations of interest to be added this afternoon by the Ministry of Health.

 The health advice for all of seven of these new events was the same: self-monitor for Covid-19 symptoms for 10 days after being exposed.
 If symptoms develop, get a test and stay at home until a negative result is returned.